bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 **BUG ALERT**

-For this training, we will simply **NOT** use volumes to keep the important data outside of the container.
+For this training, we will simply **NOT** use volumes to keep GitLab's important data outside of the container.
 If you were going to run GitLab for real (in production) using the official Docker container, you would want to use a few volume mappings like this: